-The ACG is a federal grant program awarded to a student who is a Pell Grant recipient, a U.S. citizen, first or second year student in a two or four year degree program, enrolled full-time, and have completed a rigorous secondary program of study.
-Freshmen are eligible to receive up to \$750 (\$375 per academic semester) for one vear.
-Sophomores who obtained at least a 3.0 GPA at the end of the freshman year. are eligible to receive \$1,300 (\$650 per semester) for a single academic year.
+The ACG is a federal grant program awarded to a student who is a Pell Grant recipient, first or second-year student in a two- or four-year degree program, enrolled at least half-time, and has completed a rigorous secondary program of study.
+Freshmen are eligible to receive up to \$750 (\$375 per semester) for one academic year.
+Sophomores who obtained at least a 3.0 GPA at the end of the freshman year are eligible to receive \$1,300 (\$650 per semester) for a single academic year.

-National Science and Mathematics Access to Retain Talent (National SMART) Grant

-The National SMART Grant is a federal grant program awarded to students in their junior and senior years.
-An eligible student must be a Pell Grant recipient, U.S. citizen, enrolled full-time, have a GPA of 3.0 or better at the beginning of each semester, and maior either Computer in Science, Engineering, Technology, Life Sciences, Mathematics, Physical Sciences or certain Foreign Languages.
-Students are eligible to receive up to \$4,000 (\$2,000 each semester) each academic vear.
+National Science and Mathematics Access to Retain Talent (National SMART) Grant junior and senior years.
+An eligible student must be a Pell Grant recipient, enrolled at least half-time, have a GPA of 3.0 or better at the beginning of each semester, and major in either Computer Science, Engineering, Technology, Life Sciences, Mathematics, Physical Sciences or certain Foreign Languages.
+Students are eligible to receive up to \$4,000 (\$2,000 each semester) each academic year.